|

 neutral feedback.
 I amended my feedback to say what a pain the seller was

-neutral feedback, so last week I formally complained to eBay. eBay replied with what looked like a nice automated
+last week I formally complained to eBay. eBay replied with what looked like a

-response which utterly failed to address the problem, and then they asked me
+nice automated response which utterly failed to address the problem, and then

-to complete a survey about how well they’d dealt with the problem.
-I was
+they asked me to complete a survey about how well they’d dealt with the

-rather scathing in my reply, and this evening I got what was obviously a
+problem.
+I was rather scathing in my reply, and this evening I got what was

-personal response to my problem of being inundated with emails from the
+obviously a personal response to my problem of being inundated with emails

-seller of this mis-described item.
-A response, but
+from the seller of this mis-described item.
+A response, but not an answer.

 1 comments